MarcinGolberg/Server-client-project/README.md

 **1. Prepare the Server Code**

-> **Important:** Before compiling, you must modify one line in `Server.java` to correctly locate the configuration file.
+> **Important:** Before compiling, you must make sure that one line in `Server.java` can correctly locate the configuration file.
+To avoid this you can just place `Server.java` and `server_config.txt` in same direcory.
+If you don't do that and you want your configuration file to be stored somewhere else:

 * Open `Server.java`.
 * Find the `main` method at the bottom of the file.